 1. Optimize your Instagram business profile.

-2. Use Instagram Ads to reach your target audience.
+2. Use Instagram Ads for reaching your target audience.

 3. If you have a Facebook store, you can synchronize your product catalog on Instagram.